Preen/Mailchimp-haml/README.md

 * npm install grunt-contrib-watch

 The open up another terminal windows and cwd into the root dir of the project.
 The first window one you type in: `grunt watch`, the other one you type in `bundle exec guard`.
 Press enter on both and it should start!

+The final file will be inside the inline folder